 - Preheat oven to 425º.
 Spray 12 cup muffin pan with cooking spray or add cupcake liners.

 - In a separate bowl whisk together flour, baking powder, spices and salt.
-Add flour to the butter mixture alternating with milk until just barely combined.
+Add flour and milk to the butter mixture, mixing until just barely combined.
 Don’t over mix.
-Add pears, ginger and nuts and fold into batter.
+Add pears, candied ginger (if using) and nuts and fold into the batter.

-- Fill muffin tins and sprinkle with cinnamon and sugar.
-Place in oven and immediately turn down oven to 400º.
-Bake for 20 minutes until the tops are slightly cracked and a toothpick comes out clean.
+- Fill muffin tins using an ice cream scoop to about ¾ full and add streusel topping, pushing it into the batter.
+Place in oven and bake for 5 minutes then turn down the oven to 350º and bake for 15-20 minutes until a toothpick comes out clean.

 - Using a hand mixer, combine confectioners sugar, cream and vanilla.
 Add more cream or milk until it is the consistency you want and drizzle over muffins before serving.

 - Be careful not to over mix the batter once you add the flour.